Stan & Ollie (2018) is a charming biopic

 Stan & Ollie probably won't light up the box office like some of the flashier bio-pics that are out there.
 But, if you can get behind the direction Baird is taking the story in, there's plenty to appreciate in this movie.
 With two understated yet outstanding performances.
 This is a charming and engaging look into one of Hollywood's most beloved double acts to ever grace our screens.

 David has quite a broad taste in film which includes big budget blockbusters and small indie films; including International and Arthouse cinema.
 As long as it’s good in that particular genre, he’ll watch anything.

-Stan & Ollie is a charming biopic.
-Legendary comedy team Laurel and Hardy tour the variety halls of Britain in 1953.
+Legendary comedy team Laurel and Hardy set out to reconnect with their adoring fans with a tour of the variety halls of post-war Britain.
 Review by David Axcell.
 This article is copyright owned by Keltar Limited.
 All rights reserved.
+Plagiarism or unauthorised copying is not permitted.
 All other copyrights remain the property of their respective owners.
-Images: Stan & Ollie (2018) posters and images [Credit: Stan & Ollie (2018) production and distribution companies].
-Trailer: Stan & Ollie (2018) official trailer [Credit: Entertainment One UK – YouTube].
+Posters, images and quotes are the property of BBC Films, Entertainment One, Fable Pictures, Laurel and Hardy Feature Productions and Sonesta Films.
+Trailer credit: Entertainment One UK – YouTube.